syedmuhamaddanish/IPFS-Hash-Storage-Blockchain-using-NextJS/README.md

-# Decentralized Voting Application
+# Decentralized Voting Application using NextJS

-This is a demo application to implement voting in solidity smart contract.
+This is a demo application to implement voting in solidity smart contract and backend API in NextJS.

 ## Installation